Master the 7-Step Problem-Solving Process for Better Decision-Making

 Root cause analysis is a popular method used to identify the underlying cause of a problem.
 This method involves asking a series of "why" questions to get to the root cause of the issue.

-Overall, the analysis phase is critical for identifying the root cause of the problem and developing effective solutions.
+Overall, the analysis phase is critical for identifying the root cause of the problem and developing practical solutions.
 By using a combination of methods, organizations can gain a deeper understanding of the issue and make informed decisions.

 Step 6: Synthesize